AriFordsham/GHCWiki/internships/jan-stolarek.md

 # Jan Stolarek's internship notes

-# Loopification
+# Wise people say…

-Some points made by Geoffrey:
+Geoffrey:

 - In the past, LLVM could not recognize all loops output by the LLVm back end as loops.
 Perhaps that has changed.
 - Answering the question "What does loopification do that isn't already being done?" would still be useful